-- (1) Placement, Continued Stay, Discharge Criteria: The alcohol and other drug abuse treatment program shall develop treatment plans, progress notes, and discharge plans consistent with "Chemical Dependency Placement, Continued Stay, and Discharge Criteria" incorporated by reference in Attachment A (Adult Criteria) and Attachment B (Adolescent Criteria). - (2) Treatment Plan: Individualized treatment planning shall occur and be documented in the client record no later than 30 days from admission to an outpatient treatment program and no later than 5 days from admission to a residential treatment program.
-The treatment plan shall: - (a) Address the problems to be treated as derived from the client assessment and evaluation; - (b) Prioritize treatment plan objectives that are individualized, behaviorally focused (concrete, measurable, time-framed), realistic to the client's abilities, and appropriate to address the identified problem area: - (c) Specify the treatment regimen which shall include: - (A) Services and activities to be utilized to achieve the individualized objectives; - (B) Frequency and duration of each treatment method, activity, and therapeutic service; and - (C) Name or title of the person who will be providing the service or completing the activity; - (d) Document the participation of significant others in the planning process and treatment where appropriate; and - (e) Document the client's participation in developing the content of the treatment plan and any subsequent modifications with, at a minimum, the client's signature. - (3) Documentation of Progress: The permanent client record shall document the client's response or lack of response toward achieving the individualized objectives in the client's treatment plan and the client's participation in treatment activities.
-The documentation shall be current (at least within seven days of the service delivered) and include: - (a) Type of activity provided; - (b) Date and length of activity provided; and - (c) Signature of the person providing the activity. - (4) Periodic Treatment Plan Review: The permanent client record shall document the client's progress, treatment needs, and treatment plan consistent with the placement, continued stay, and discharge criteria.
-Changes identified in the client's treatment needs must be addressed by modification in the treatment plan.
-Periodic treatment plan reviews must occur at the intervals specified below:
+(1) Placement, Continued Stay, Discharge Criteria: The alcohol and other drug abuse treatment program shall develop treatment plans, progress notes, and discharge plans consistent with "Chemical Dependency Placement, Continued Stay, and Discharge

+Criteria" incorporated by reference in Attachment A (Adult Criteria) and Attachment B (Adolescent Criteria).

+(2) Treatment Plan: Individualized treatment planning shall occur and be documented in the client record no later than 30 days from admission to an outpatient treatment program and no later than 14 days from admission to a residential treatment program.
+The treatment plan shall:

+(a) Describe the primary client-centered issue or issues as determined by the assessment;

+(b) Focus on one or more treatment plan objectives that are consistent with the client's abilities and strengths and are established to address the primary obstacles to recovery;

+(c) Define the treatment approach, which shall include services and activities to be utilized to achieve the individualized objectives;

+(d) Document the participation of significant others in the planning process and treatment where appropriate; and

+(e) Document the client's participation in developing the content of the treatment plan and any subsequent modifications with, at a minimum, the client's signature.

+(3) Documentation of Progress: The treatment staff shall document in the permanent record the client's progress toward achieving the individualized objectives in the client's treatment plan and any current obstacles to recovery.

+(4) Treatment Plan Review: The permanent client record shall document that the treatment plan is reviewed and modified continuously as needed and as clinically appropriate and that the modifications are consistent with the Chemical Dependency Placement, Continued Stay, and Discharge Criteria.

-- (a) For outpatient treatment programs, periodic treatment plan reviews must occur at a minimum of every 90 days. - (b) For residential treatment programs, periodic treatment plan reviews must occur at a minimum of every 15 days. - (5) Treatment Summary: No later than 30 days after the last service contact, the program shall document in the permanent client record a summary describing the client's progress toward treatment objectives consistent with the continued stay and discharge criteria including: - (a) Reason for discharge; and - (b) Recommendations should the client return. - (6) Discharge Plan: Upon successful completion or planned interruption of the treatment services, the treatment staff and client shall jointly develop a discharge plan.
-The discharge plan shall include: - (a) A relapse prevention plan that has been jointly developed by the counselor and client throughout treatment and that identifies the client's "triggers" or situations which are likely to lead to relapse and a plan to avoid or overcome them. - (b) Client's plan for follow-up, continuing care, or other post-treatment services; - (c) Documentation of referrals made for the client by the program: - (d) Client's plan to further her/his recovery in a nontreatment setting; and - (e) The client's signature.
+(5) Treatment Summary: No later than 30 days after the last service contact, the program shall document in the permanent client record a summary describing the reason for discharge and the client's progress toward treatment objectives consistent with the continued stay and discharge criteria

+(6) Discharge Plan: Upon successful completion or planned interruption of the treatment services, the treatment staff and client shall jointly develop a discharge plan.
+The discharge plan shall include a relapse prevention plan that has been jointly developed by the counselor and client and signed by the client.

 [ED.
-NOTE: The Attachments referenced in this rule are not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420